-Europeans did not know of them until the 1500s, when Portuguese ships arrived on the coast of what is now Sierra Leone.
+Europeans did not know of them until the 1500s when Portuguese ships arrived on the coast of what is now Sierra Leone.
 And while the Portuguese took part in the trade, ferrying nuts down the coast along with other goods, by 1620, when English explorer Richard Jobson made his way up the Gambia, the nuts were still peculiar to his eyes.

 By the late 19th century, kola nuts were being shipped by the tonne to Europe and the US.
-Many made their way into medicines, a French product consisting of coca extract mixed with red wine.
+Many made their way into medicines, intended as a kind of energy boost.
+One such popular medicinal drink was Vin Mariani, a French product consisting of coca extract mixed with red wine.
 It was created by a French chemist, Angelo Mariani, in 1863.
 So when Pemberton created his drink, it represented an ongoing trend.
 When cocaine eventually fell from grace as a beverage ingredient, kola-extract colas became popular.

 The first year it was available, Coca-Cola averaged nine servings a day across all the Atlanta soda fountains where it was sold.
 As it grew more popular, the company sold rights to bottle the soda, so it could travel easily.
-Today about 1.9 billion Cokes are purchased daily.
-It's become so iconic that attempts to change its taste in 1985 - sweetening it in a move projected to boost sales - proved disastrous, with widespread anger from consumers.
+Today about 1.
+9 billion Cokes are purchased daily.
+It's become so iconic that attempts to change its taste in 1985-sweetening it in a move projected to boost sales proved disastrous, with widespread anger from consumers.
 "Coca-Cola Classic" returned to store shelves just three months after the "New Coke" was released.

 These days, the Coca-Cola recipe is a closely guarded secret.
-But it's said to no longer contain kola nut extract, relying instead on artificial imitations to achieve the flavor.
+But it's said to no longer contain kola nut extract, relying instead on artificial imitations to achieve the flavour.